sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 The build flow will know which sign script to choose by reading the SB_BUILD flag value as explained in chapter 2.

-##### Shim Sonic modification
+##### Shim SONiC modification
 Currently, there is no Shim installed.
 So, it's required to get Shim from external Debian repo & sign it with the development/production private key depending on the flow.

-In the Sonic repo will be added a new /src folder named shim, in this folder will be a Makefile that will download & extract the unsigned Debian shim pkg, then, call the secure_boot_sign.py script and sign the file shimX64.efi or arm version as well.
+In the SONiC repo will be added a new /src folder named shim, in this folder will be a Makefile that will download & extract the unsigned Debian shim pkg, then, call the secure_boot_sign.py script and sign the file shimX64.efi or arm version as well.

 The shimX64.efi signed file should be copied in the build process to the path: /boot/efi/EFI